 A NSW Government program designed to fund the decarbonisation of heavy industry including materials manufacturers.
 The program supports the transition to low emission building materials and sustainable industrial practices as part of NSW's net zero emissions by 2050 plan.

-A $105 million NSW Government investment supporting farmers and land managers across the state to reduce their emissions, create new jobs, and enhance biodiversity on their land alongside production.
-The program is a key element of the NSW Net Zero Plan Stage 1: 2020-2030, which outlines NSW's commitment to halve emissions by 2030.
+A $105 million NSW Government investment supporting farmers and land managers across the state to reduce emissions, create new jobs, and enhance biodiversity on their land.
+The program is part of the NSW Net Zero Plan Stage 1: 2020-2030 and helps primary industry landholders implement productivity and abatement initiatives.

 Round 2 of the Illegal Dumping and Flood Waste Recovery Program is invite only for councils in NSW Northern Rivers.
 Funding is available to help assess and clean-up flood related illegal dumping and remaining flood-generated waste from 2022 storms.